Julampus/ACADEMIA/Barnard 2025-2026/IntroBioO&P/Chapter 21 - Microevolution and Genetic Changes within Populations.md

 		Also when different alleles are favored in different environments Or when rarity of a phenotype provides an advantage E.g. Malaria
+See [[Conservation Biology]] for how to maintain phenotypic and allelic variation and diversity

 Some variations are neutral, according to the *neutral variation hypothesis*
 	Can switch to being harmful or beneficial with growth and species proliferation